nove-org/NAPI/README.md

 DATABASE_URL="postgres://USERNAME:PASSWORD@localhost:5432/DATABASE"
 ```

-You should now be able to setup Prisma
+You should now be able to setup Prisma.

 ```yml
 # Generate Prisma Client